ChucklesOnGitHub/ChucklesOnGitHub/README.md

 - [DeepLabCut](https://deeplabcut.github.io/DeepLabCut/README.html)

 ### Why that username tho?
-Well... back in Intro to CS for Biologists I did that "00learn what version control is and create your first repository" lesson.
+Well... back in Intro to CS for Biologists I did that "learn what version control is and create your first repository" lesson.
 I didn't know it would stick with me forever.
 I was Chuckles on many sites and here I was ChucklesOnGitHub (probably because Chuckles was taken).
 Testimony to the fact that you can do cool stuff without knowing everything... just get started!
 The constant reminder is humbling.

 <!--
 **ChucklesOnGitHub/ChucklesOnGitHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.